Quick Summary: The "Inert" Advantage

 Biologically Wired

 Egyptians, Aztecs, Chinese, and Ancient Indians had zero contact, yet they all independently decided gold was divine.
 It’s the color of the sun—the thing that literally gives us life.
 Our brains are essentially programmed to value it.
+It is the only "universal language" of value that has never needed a translator.

 The 2026 Reality